 Gmail requires the VMC for BIMI to work.

-'We currently do not require VMCs to be set up for BIMI logos to appear in Verizon Media applications.
+'We currently do not require VMCs to be set up for BIMI logos to appear in Yahoo Inc. applications.
 However if a BIMI record includes a VMC, we might use it to inform the overall BIMI eligibility.’

 The logo must be square, and saved as a version of the Scaled Vector Graphic (SVG) format.